PatternConsulting/support/README.md

 ## Conventions

-Most of this project serves to augment the capabilities of third-party libraries.
-Rather than prefix everything within Pattern's namespace, `nu.pattern`, the package structure here is designed to reflect those projects to make obvious what's being augmented.
-While this runs the risk of polluting those namespaces, inclusion of this library implies an explicit desire for its capabilities.
-Care is taken to ensure collisions are avoided, and common conventions are kept separate.
+Most of this project serves to augment the capabilities of third-party libraries, which are prefixed in the `nu.pattern` namespace.
+The structure reflects those libraries to indicate the intentions of those supporting classes.
+While this is indeed verbose, preserves clarity and avoids pollution namespaces.